JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei04/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "USEI02 - Implement a simulator that processes all the items according" as there must be an simulator
+* There is a dependency on "USEI02 - Implement a simulator that processes all the items according" as there must be a simulator

 ### 1.5 Input and Output Data